Low Carb Cinnamon Roll Cake

 Making a cinnamon roll cake couldn’t be any easier!
 Once that first fork full hits your mouth, you are going to be in food heaven.
 Let’s take a look at these super easy-to-follow directions so you can head in the kitchen and whip this up.

-Third Step: After that, mix the 1 ½ sticks of melted butter, brown sugar sweetener, almond flour, and cinnamon together in a small bowl.
+Step Three: After that, mix the 1 ½ sticks of melted butter, brown sugar sweetener, almond flour, and cinnamon together in a small bowl.

-Fifth Step: Finally, combine the cream cheese, heavy cream, and sweetener together to form the glaze.
+Step Six: Finally, combine the cream cheese, heavy cream, and sweetener together to form the glaze.
 Spread the cream cheese frosting over warm cake and enjoy!

-- When possible, use room temperature ingredients.
+When possible, use room temperature ingredients.
 It’s much easier to mix the batter and the glaze with room temperature butter, sour cream, and cream cheese.

-Yep!
-Of course, you can add nuts to this low carb cinnamon roll cake.
-I prefer pecans, but walnuts, hazelnuts, or crushed almonds would work too.
+- Nuts – I prefer pecans, but walnuts, hazelnuts, or crushed almonds would work too for a low carb diet.
 Sprinkle the nuts on top of the cake before baking, or fold them into the batter.
-Either way is delicious.
-Use ¼ - ½ cup of your favorite kind of nut to add some crunch to the low carb cinnamon rolls.

 Yep!
 It’s the same thing with a different name.
 The biggest difference is that most coffee cakes are made with gluten and real sugar.
 My recipe for this coffee cake uses a combination of almond flour, coconut flour, and sweetener.